bhi5hmaraj/llm-experiments/README.md

 - This minimal REPL uses `exec` with a curated builtins allowlist but still runs arbitrary Python.
 Treat it as untrusted: sandbox it, avoid secrets, and prefer containers when possible.
 - Depth > 1 recursion is possible but requires careful REPL isolation to avoid state leakage across nested calls.

+Why the reference repo shipped depth=1 by default
+- State isolation: every nested RLM needs its own persistent REPL (globals/locals/temp dir).
+Without careful isolation, child state can leak into the parent.
+- Contract between levels: the parent must decide exactly what slice/summary to pass to a child and how to consume the child’s result.
+This IO contract adds engineering overhead.
+- Termination semantics: you need clear rules for which FINAL/FINAL_VAR “wins”, and how child final answers propagate to the parent.
+- Cost/latency control: recursion multiplies calls.
+You need budgets (steps/tokens/time) and circuit breakers to prevent thrashing.
+- Observability: logs and traces must preserve nesting; otherwise debugging becomes painful.
+(See `rlm-seq` for a concise sequence view.)

+Complexity of deeper recursion (big‑O intuition)
+- Let `d` be the recursion depth and `b` be the branching factor (max sub‑calls a node can spawn at the next level).
+In the worst case, total sub‑calls across all levels is geometric: `1 + b + b^2 + … + b^d = O(b^d)`.
+- If you equate `b` with “max sub‑calls per root iteration”, and you allow up to `T` root iterations at every level, the crude upper bound becomes `O((b*T)^d)` LM calls.
+In practice you set small `d`, cap `T`, and throttle sub‑calls to keep costs bounded.
+- So the common shorthand “O(n^d)” is correct if `n` stands for the branching factor (max sub‑calls per node), not the number of iterations alone.

 Run tests
 - `python -m unittest discover -s tests -p 'test_*.py' -v`